-Businesses will need to decide whether to introduce their own objective, reliable and accessible working time recording systems now to achieve compliance or to await updated UK Government guidance in due course.
+Businesses should have their own objective, reliable and accessible working time recording systems to achieve compliance.

-Since there are major changes coming for employment regulation in April 2020 aimed at producing good work for all and securing workforce talent through greater clarity in employment rights with rising levels of Government enforcement, wise employers will act now both on those changes and to ensure this working time recording issue is tackled.
+The employment regulation changes in April 2020 were aimed at producing good work for all and securing workforce talent through greater clarity in employment rights with rising levels of Government enforcement, and wise employers will ensure they have both acted on those changes and that this working time recording issue has been tackled.

 If you have any questions about the above, please contact Carolyn Brown.